Is the program safe?

 What if I have medication that I need to take daily?

-All medications will be placed in the first aid kit and must have an accompanied prescription label.
-The Sherpas (trip leaders) will log and dispense according to directions.
+All medications will be placed in the first aid kit and must have an accompanying prescription label.
+The trip leaders will log and dispense according to directions.
 We cannot dispense unlabeled medication.
 Additionally, we are not allowed to give out OTC medications on an “as needed” basis to anyone under 18 years of age.
 OTC medications may only be dispensed if a written prescription from a doctor is provided.
 If you are under 18 at the start of your expedition and need to take medication, you must have your physician fill out the Authorization for Administration of Medication at Camps.

 What if I have a food allergy or bee allergy?